Epic-Fight/EpicFight-Docs/docs/Guides/Armor/3Darmor_page2.en.md

   - announcement
 ---
 # Alternate 3D Armor Fixes
-Be ware that these solutions may not be as effective as manually patching armors in blender.
+Be ware that these solutions may not be as effective as manually patching armors in [Blender].

 These tools are mainly for modpack and mod developers to test their armor.
 If you want to properly patch armors and make sure they work in-game, go to **[:octicons-arrow-right-24: [3D Armor Fix]](#)**
 [3D Armor Fix]: ../../Armor/3Darmor_page1